Sakirat/Darey.io-pbl/project10.md

-# Load Balancer Solution wuth NGINX and SSL/TLS
+# Load Balancer Solution with NGINX and SSL/TLS

 By now we have learned what Load Balancing is used for and have configured an LB solution using Apache, but a DevOps engineer must be a versatile professional and know different alternative solutions for the same problem.
 That is why, in this project we will configure an Nginx Load Balancer solution.